 - (b) The scoring shall be the same as in a regular game of curling.
 The "positioned" stones that are placed prior to the beginning of each end are eligible to be counted in the scoring. - (c) Each game will be scheduled for 8 ends. - (d) Each team shall deliver 5 stones per end.
 The player delivering the team's first stone of the end must also deliver the team's last stone of that end.
 The other team member shall deliver the team's second, third and fourth stones for that end.
-The player delivering the first stone can change from end to end. - (e) No stone in play, including the "positioned" stones and those in the house, can be moved to an out-of-play position prior to the delivery of the fourth stone of an end (the fourth delivered stone is the first stone that can remove any stone from play).
-If there is a violation, the delivered stone shall be removed from play, and any displaced stone(s) shall be replaced, by the non-offending team, to their positions prior to the violation taking place. - (f) Prior to the start of every end, one team shall place its "positioned" stone at the playing end of the sheet in one of two positions, designated A and B. The opponent's "positioned" stone shall then be placed in whichever position (A or B) remains vacant.
+The player delivering the first stone can change from end to end. - (e) If, prior to the delivery of the fourth stone of an end, a delivered stone causes either directly or indirectly, any previous delivered or placed stone to be moved to an out-of-play position, the delivered stone shall be removed from play and any displaced stone(s) shall be replaced, by the non-offending team, to their positions prior to the violation taking place. - (f) Prior to the start of every end, one team shall place its "positioned" stone at the playing end of the sheet in one of two positions, designated A and B. The opponent's "positioned" stone shall then be placed in whichever position (A or B) remains vacant.
 The location of these positions shall be as follows: - (i) Position A: Placement so that the stone is bisected by the centre line and is either immediately in front of or immediately behind one of 3 points in the ice.
-The points are placed on the centre line (see diagram): - 1) at the mid-point between the hog line and the outermost edge of the top of the house. - 2) 0.915 m.
-(3 feet) from the mid-point closer to the house. - 3) 0.915 m.
+The points are placed on the centre line (see diagram): - 1) at the mid-point between the hog line and the outermost edge of the top of the house. - 2) 914 mm.
+(3 feet) from the mid-point closer to the house. - 3) 914 mm.
 (3 feet) from the mid-point closer to the hog line.

-- Based on the ice conditions, when no event official is available to make the decision, the teams shall determine the specific placement for each sheet for Position A to be used prior to the start of the pre-game practice and that same placement must be used for the entire game. - (ii) Position B: Placement so that the stone is bisected by the centre line and is in the back of the 4-foot circle.
-The back edge of the stone is aligned with the back edge of the 4-foot circle (see diagram). - (iii) Power Play: Once per game, each team, when it has the decision on the placement of the "positioned" stones, can use the "Power Play" option to position those two stones.
-The in-house stone (B), which belongs to the team with last stone in that end, is placed on either side of the house with the back edge of the stone touching the tee line, at the point where the 8-foot and 12-foot circles meet.
-The guard stone (A) is positioned to the same side of the sheet, the same distance that was determined for the centre guards (see diagram).
-The "Power Play" option cannot be used in extra ends.
+Based on the ice conditions, when no event official is available - Based on the ice conditions, when no event official is available to make the decision, the teams shall determine the specific placement for each sheet for Position A to be used prior to the start of the pre-game practice.
+That same placement must be used for the entire game. - (ii) Position B: Placement so that the stone is bisected by the centre line and is in the back of the 4-foot circle.
+The back edge of the stone is aligned with the back edge of the 4-foot circle (see diagram).